juliusgb/dev-laptop-setup/README.md

 There's no one script (yet) to bootstrap everything.
 To test manually, do the following:

+1. Run PowerShell as Administrator: PowerShell -> Run as Admin
-1. Setup `winrm`.
+2. Setup `winrm`.
 In PowerShell, run `.\winrm\SetupWinRmForPacker.ps1`
-2. Validate the packer template file with `C:\path\to\packer.exe validate packer\template.pkr.hcl`.
+3. Validate the packer template file with `C:\path\to\packer.exe validate packer\template.pkr.hcl`.
-3. Add username and password in the Packer template file under `winrm-username` and `winrm-password`.
+4. Add username and password in the Packer template file under `winrm-username` and `winrm-password`.
-4. Packer build the template file with `C:\path\to\packer.exe build packer\template.pkr.hcl`.
+5. Packer build the template file with `C:\path\to\packer.exe build packer\template.pkr.hcl`.
 :zap: Read the section "more on step 4" :zap:
-5. Cleanup what was added during the `winrm` setup.
+6. Cleanup what was added during the `winrm` setup.
 In PowerShell, run `.\winrm\CleanupWinrmSetupForPacker.ps1`

 ### More on step 4